libbyschuknight/tid_til/tid.md

 # Today I learnt...

+5 Oct
+About how to access helper methods in rails console (although didn't seem to work on staging server).
+Also, dealing with time!
+And how useful it is to set timezone in `.env.development`.

 4 Oct
 Have had a break from this but feel like it was useful so starting again.